Praying for Time: Critical reception

 Pan-European magazine Music & Media stated, "A well-crafted, lovely ballad building up to sizeable proportions.
 The transparent production gives ample space to Michael's passionate vocals."
-David Giles from Music Week described it as a "glorious ballad that ranks alongside "Careless Whisper" and "A Different Corner" as one of the best things he's ever written."
+David Giles from Music Week described it as a "glorious ballad that ranks alongside 'Careless Whisper' and 'A Different Corner' as one of the best things he's ever written."
 He added, "This has distinct shades of Lennon circa 1975".
 Victoria Segal from NME called it a "splendidly melodramatic breath of apocalypse".
 A reviewer from People magazine commented, "Set to a somber Lennonesque arrangement (unfortunately, that’s Julian, not John), the song murkily bemoans our troubled, faithless times."
 The reviewer also complimented Michael's "talents for writing, singing, arranging and producing".
 James Hunter of Rolling Stone described the song as "a distraught look at the world's astounding woundedness.
 Michael offers the healing passage of time as the only balm for physical and emotional hunger, poverty, hypocrisy and hatred."

+During the Symphonica Tour in 2011–12, Michael performed the song with slightly different lyrics: